 A Loaf To Be Proud Of

 I’m guessing that you, like me, are here because you love good bread?
-And delicious toast, with just the right chew factor, dripping with butter?
+And delicious toast, with just the right chew factor, dripping with?
 You’re in the right place.

 Over lockdown I put together a guide to making my favourite homemade sourdough.
 This was borne out of a desire to simplify what can seem like a bit of an intimidating process to the beginner – and make baking your own sourdough at home a bit more achievable and fun.